Comparisons

 This is where they diverge.
 Aseprite has no AI — you draw everything.

-Spritegen generates and edits sprites with AI on a real, fixed-size grid.
+SpriteGen generates and edits sprites with AI on a real, fixed-size grid.
 Describe a sprite ("a red dragon, 16×16") and it draws true pixel art — exact dimensions, locked palette, no blur.
 Then make conversational edits: "make the helmet taller", "recolor the cloak".
 Because the canvas is a grid of palette indices, those edits change only the cells you asked about — something image-based AI tools can't do.
 If you want AI speed with pixel-level control, this is the headline feature.

 Animation

 Both do frame-by-frame animation with onion-skinning.
 Aseprite has more advanced tooling (tags, tilemaps).
-Spritegen adds AI-assisted animation — describe a motion and it roughs out the frames for you to refine.
+SpriteGen adds AI-assisted animation — describe a motion and it roughs out the frames for you to refine.

 Platform & price